We’re on the beach.

 - 3-4 ice cubes

-- optional: a few fresh mint or cilantro leaves
+- 2-3 fresh mint or cilantro leaves (optional)

 - Add all ingredients to a blender and blend until creamy and smooth.
 Adjust flavor as needed, adding more banana for sweetness, ice for thickness, and herbs for a bit of earthiness.